Dual realizations of Bergman spaces on strongly convex domains: Introduction

 To prove Theorem~\ref{th:PW bergman}, we relate $\F_{n+1}$ with $\mathcal L$ via the following commutative diagram: \bes \ees where $\mathfrak B_n:F\mapsto\ltt z\mapsto \int_0^\infty F(tz)t^ne^{-t}dt\rtt$ is known as the Borel transform.
 Owing to Theorem~\ref{th:main1}, it suffices to show that $\mathfrak B_n$ is a normed space isomorphism between $A^2(\Cn,\omega_\Om)$ and $A^2(\Om^*)$.

 Let $\Om$ be as in Theorem~\ref{th:counter}.
 Then, both $\Om$ and $\Om^*$ are complete Reinhardt domains (in fact, $\Om^*$ is the unit polydisc in $\C^2$).
 This allows us to give characterizations of Bergman-space functions on both domains using power-series representations.
-We produce an explicit element in $A^2(\Om^*)$ that is not in the image of $\mathcal F_3$, and an element in $A^2(\C^2,\omega_\Om)$ that is not in the image of $\mathcal L$.
+We produce an explicit element in $A^2(\Om^*)$ that is not in the image of $\mathcal F_3$, and an element in $A^2(\C^2,\omega_\Om)$, {and hence in $A^2(\C^2,\mu_\Om)$} which is not in the image of $\mathcal L$.

 \textbf{Acknowledgements.} I am deeply grateful to my thesis advisor, Purvi Gupta, for her insightful guidance, many helpful ideas, and for engaging in regular discussions throughout the course of this project.
 I would also like to thank her for helping me with the writing of this paper.
-I also thank Mihai Putinar for valuable discussions and for suggesting that the Fantappi{\`e} kernel with exponent $n+1$ might be effective in our context, as well as for highlighting connections of the Fantappiè transform to various other topics that may lead to promising future directions.
+I also thank Mihai Putinar for valuable discussions and for suggesting that the Fantappi{\`e} kernel with exponent $n+1$ might be effective in our context, as well as for highlighting connections of the Fantappi{\`e} transform to various other topics that may lead to promising future directions.
+Finally, I am grateful to the anonymous referee for providing many constructive comments that significantly improved this paper.

 This work is supported by a scholarship from the Indian Institute of Science, and the DST-FIST programme (grant no. DST FIST-2021 [TPN-700661]).